pnp/blog/content/post/should-we-use-sharepoint-rest-or-microsoft-graph-api-in-power.md

 ### }Option No. 2: Microsoft Graph API

-Let\'s see how we can create a SharePoint list or library and columns in it using Microsoft Graph.
+Let's see how we can create a SharePoint list or library and columns in it using Microsoft Graph.
 Microsoft Graph is a super powerful set of APIs that gives you a consistent experience for authentication, documentation, and samples.
 You can try it out on [Microsoft Graph